PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 SFXAnsiString str;

-// error occurs since null pointer is returned
+// error occurs since null is returned

 TRACE("%s", str.GetBuffer());